Create a Survey in less than 60 seconds!

 As mentioned earlier, the trigger ignites the spark of need in the customer.

 Melissa accidentally broke her phone.
-She examined it to see if she could get it repaired but found out that it’s beyond repair.
+She examined it to see if she could repair it but discovered it was beyond repair.
 She concludes that she needs a new phone.
-This whole event can be considered the trigger that made the customer want a new product to satisfy her needs.
+This event can be considered the trigger that made the customer want a new product to satisfy her needs.

 Initial Consideration of The Available Options